-table1(), it no longer returns the data set.
+table1(), it no longer returns the data frame.
 This feature caused too many unexpected issues.
+Instead, it returns the table.

 table1is now no longer tied to the